AdamStuckert/Ranitomeya_imitator_genome/GenomeAssembly/scripts/GFF2EMBLformat.md

 ```

+#### Preparing to submit the genom:

-And finally, the manifest file to submit!
+We need a tab-delimited manifest file to submit!

 ```
 STUDY   PRJEB28312